-We found 18 fair quality, placebo controlled trials (see Evidence Tables 8 and 8a) of atenolol 100 mg,101 bisoprolol 5 or 10 mg,102 metoprolol slow release (Durules) 200 mg,^{103, 104} pindolol 7.5-15 mg,^{105, 106} propranolol immediate release 80-240 mg107-115 and long acting propranolol 160 mg.^{116, 117} One trial118 did not report propranolol dosage and will be discussed separately.
+We found 18 fair quality, placebo controlled trials (see Evidence Tables 8 and 8a) of atenolol 100 mg,113 bisoprolol 5 or 10 mg,114 metoprolol slow release (durules) 200 mg,^{115, 116} pindolol 7.5-15 mg,^{117, 118} propranolol immediate release 80-240 mg,119-127 and long acting propranolol 160 mg.^{128, 129} One trial130 did not report propranolol dosage and will be discussed separately.

-All but two^{109, 118} of these trials were conducted outside of the US.
-A crossover design was used in 12 trials, while the other five compared parallel groups.
-All but two trials reported allowing the use of various concomitant medication to abort migraine pain including common analgesics, ergotamines, and narcotics.
-These trials ranged in duration from 8-52 weeks, generally enrolling patients with a 1-2 year history of common or classic migraine (Ad Hoc Committee), generally occurring at an average frequency of three per week.
-One trial included only patients with classic migraine.104 Patient characteristics reflected the target migraine population, with mean ages in the range of 37-39 and predominantly female (> 75%).
-Sample sizes ranged from 24-259 patients enrolled.
-Assessment of attack frequency, duration, severity, and use of acute medication variables was made using patient diary card data.
+All but two^{121, 130} of these trials were conducted outside of the U.S. A crossover design was used in 12 trials, while the other five compared parallel groups.
+All but two trials reported allowing the use of various concomitant medications to abort migraine pain including common analgesics, ergotamines, and narcotics.
+These trials ranged in duration from 8-52 weeks,

-Placebo controlled trial data is consistent with head to head trial data for atenolol 100 mg, slow release metoprolol (durules) 200 mg and propranolol 80 and 160 mg as discussed above and adds information regarding efficacy of bisoprolol and pindolol.
-An exception was found in one of the ten fair quality trials of propranolol110 where a dosage of 120 mg was not significantly superior to placebo in increasing the proportion of patients that had at least a 50 % reduction of migraine attacks in the last four weeks of treatment (42.3% vs 30.9%) or in reducing the mean duration of migraine in hours per month (34.4 vs 13.7).
+Placebo controlled trial data is consistent with head to head trial data for atenolol 100 mg, slow release metoprolol (durules) 200 mg, and propranolol 80 and 160 mg as discussed above and adds information regarding efficacy of bisoprolol and pindolol.
+An exception was found in one of the ten fair quality trials of propranolol122 where a dosage of 120 mg was not significantly superior to placebo in increasing the proportion of patients that had at least a 50% reduction of migraine attacks in the last four weeks of treatment (42.3% vs. 30.9%) or in reducing the mean duration of migraine in hours per month (34.4 vs. 13.7).